Mobile Food Units

 Mobile Food Units (MFUs)

-How To Start A New MFU Business
+Starting A New MFU Business

 Mobile food units come in different shapes and sizes.
 They can range from push carts and bike carts to food trailers and drive-able food trucks.
 Regardless of what a unit looks like they all must follow the same rules in order to operate in San Marcos.